Skulk2Fade/pe-ratio-app/README.md

 * `CELERY_RESULT_BACKEND` &ndash; Storage for Celery task results (defaults to the same Redis instance).
 * `TWILIO_SID`, `TWILIO_TOKEN`, `TWILIO_FROM` &ndash; Optional credentials for sending SMS notifications.

+You can place these settings in a `.env` file in the project root.
+They will be loaded automatically when the app starts thanks to **python-dotenv**.
+An `/.env.example` file is provided with common options.
+Copy it to `.env` and adjust the values for your environment.

 Example:

 ```bash